This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Peak Season: As a rule of thumb December to the end of March is classed as peak season, it is dry and therfore all the treks in the hill country can usually be done.

-Shoulder Season: April and September IMO are the best times to visit as the visitor numbers decrease but the weather is usually generally good throughout.
+Shoulder Season: April and September, in my opinion, are the best times to visit as the visitor numbers decrease.
+But the weather is usually generally good throughout.